cyclus/cycamore/README.rst

   * **Passing Tests**

-      - To check that your branch passes the tests, you must build and install your topic branch and then run the CycamoreUnitTestDriver (at the moment, ```make test``` is insufficient).
+      - To check that your branch passes the tests, you must build and install your topic branch and then run the OneGroupReactorUnitTestDriver (at the moment, ```make test``` is insufficient).
 For example ::

           mkdir build